Mechanisms of Action in GLP-1 Receptor Agonists

 Contraindications and Cautions

-We must pay attention to certain contraindications and cautions with semaglutide.
+We must pay attention to certain contraindications and cautions with GLP-1 and GLP-2.
 A history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2 is a critical contraindication due to potential thyroid cancer risks.

 Patients should consult healthcare providers to assess the safety profile in relation to existing medical conditions.
 Careful consideration is necessary for individuals with a history of pancreatitis.
 Prescribers need to provide proper medical advice and regularly monitor patients for any adverse reactions.